sujith-eag/personal-site/content/docs/bash-linux/Terminal-4loops-scripting.md

 ```c
 $ cp *.dat original-*.dat
 ```
-To create a new file with original`-` as prefix.    <br />
+To create a new file with original`-` as prefix.
-But raises error as the last argument is not a directory and there are multiple files,  <br />
+But raises error as the last argument is not a directory and there are multiple files,
 When `*.dat`  is expanded.